Polo in the UK

 The main polo season in the UK is from May to September and indoor or arena polo is played throughout the winter.

 For the high goal players and many professionals the first high goal tournament in UK is The Prince of Wales Trophy (Royal County of Berkshire) held at the end of May.
-This is followed by The Queen's Cup (Guards), The Warwickshire Cup (Cirencester), The Gold Cup (Cowdray), and finally the Audi International held at Guards at the end of July.
+This is followed by The Cartier Queen's Cup (Guards), The Warwickshire Cup (Cirencester), The Gold Cup (Cowdray), and finally the Royal Salute Coronation Cup, held at Guards at the end of July.

 The Game of Polo